2016–17 Oklahoma City Thunder season: Free agency

-For this offseason, free agency began on July 1st, 2016 while the July moratorium ended on July 6.
+For this offseason, free agency began on July 1, 2016, while the July moratorium ended on July 6.
 Kevin Durant, Randy Foye, Nazr Mohammed and Dion Waiters were set to hit unrestricted free agency.
 On July 4, it was reported that Kevin Durant agreed to a two-year, $54.3 million deal with the Golden State Warriors, which he later signed on July 7.
-Prior to his decision, Durant met with the Oklahoma City Thunder, Golden State Warriors, San Antonio Spurs, Boston Celtics, Miami Heat and the LA Clippers.
+Prior to his decision, Durant met with the Oklahoma City Thunder, Golden State Warriors, San Antonio Spurs, Boston Celtics, Miami Heat and the Los Angeles Clippers.
 Durant announced his decision to leave the Thunder on The Players' Tribune citing "by far the most challenging few weeks in my professional life."
 Durant spent all nine seasons with the Thunder organization, one year in Seattle.
 Durant joined the Warriors as a seven-time All Star, All-NBA First Team honors five times, All-NBA Second Team honors once and named the NBA Most Valuable Player award in 2014.
-Coming off an injury-riddled 2014-15 season, Durant's final act with the Thunder came off a 55-27 record, defeating the 67-win San Antonio Spurs and nearly defeating the record setting 73-9 Golden State Warriors after leading 3-1 to lose in seven games.
+Coming off an injury-riddled 2014-15 season, Durant's final act with the Thunder came off a 55–27 record, defeating the 67-win San Antonio Spurs and nearly defeating the record setting 73-9 Golden State Warriors after leading 3–1 to lose in seven games.

 After Durant announced his intentions to sign with the Warriors, Thunder owner Clay Bennett and Thunder general manager Sam Presti released statements commemorating Durant.

 Durant's move to the Warriors was received negatively who viewed his exit as "the easy way out" to winning a championship.
-The decision was commonly compared to LeBron James joining the Miami Heat back in 2011.
+The decision was commonly compared to LeBron James joining the Miami Heat back in 2010.

 On July 15, Randy Foye signed a deal with the Brooklyn Nets.
 On July 26, Dion Waiters signed a deal with the Miami Heat after he became an unrestricted free agent.
 After the signing of Alex Abrines, the Thunder rescinded Waiters' qualifying offer in order to prioritize flexibility.

 On July 23, Alex Abrines signed a rookie deal with the Thunder.
-Abrines was originally selected 32nd overall in the 2013 NBA Draft but did not sign a contract in the 2013-14 season, instead playing three seasons with FC Barcelona.
+Abrines was originally selected 32nd overall in the 2013 NBA draft but did not sign a contract in the 2013-14 season, instead playing three seasons with FC Barcelona.
 On August 11, it was reported that Ronnie Price agreed to a two-year, $5 million deal with the Thunder, which he later signed on August 14.
 On August 20, Semaj Christon signed a rookie deal with the Thunder.
-Christon was originally selected 55th overall in the 2014 NBA Draft but did not sign a contract in the 2014-15 season, instead playing two seasons with the Oklahoma City Blue.
+Christon was originally selected 55th overall in the 2014 NBA draft but did not sign a contract in the 2014-15 season, instead playing two seasons with the Oklahoma City Blue.
 With the emergence of Christon, the Thunder decided to waive Price's guaranteed contract along with Mitch McGary to finalize the regular season roster.
 McGary was suspended for a total of 15 games to start the season due to a drug violation.
-Originally picked 21st overall in the 2014 NBA Draft, McGary suffered an injury-riddled second season with the Thunder after a promising rookie year.
+Originally picked 21st overall in the 2014 NBA draft, McGary suffered an injury-riddled second season with the Thunder after a promising rookie year.